-What is a privacy token?
+What is a privacy coin?

 With Incognito, all account balances and transactions details are cryptographically shielded from the public.
-Most platforms available today are public, meaning when you give someone your address – to send or receive tokens – they can view your account balance and all the transactions you’ve participated in.
+Most platforms available today are public, meaning when you give someone your address – to send or receive coins – they can view your account balance and all the transactions you’ve participated in.
 For some situations, this is a good thing.
 For many, it is not.

-How do I issue my private token?
+How do I issue my privacy coin?

 First, install the Incognito App.
 It’s available today on the Apple App Store and Google Play Store.
 When you open the app for the first time, an account will be created for you with a 1 PRV balance.
-PRV is Incognito’s native currency, which is needed to issue and send tokens on the Incognito network.
+PRV is Incognito’s native currency, which is needed to issue and send coins on the Incognito network.

 The landscape of cryptocurrency applications is evolving rapidly, and new use-cases are being put forward daily.
 Adding privacy with ZKP expands the range of users and use-cases.
 Let’s look at a few examples:

 - Send and receive your own personal coin with 100% privacy.
 Issue a coin with your name on it and send it to friends, family, or anyone else.
 You decide when and how it’s redeemable: buying coffee, mowing the lawn, picking Annie up from soccer – the possibilities are endless.
-With Incognito, you’re in control of the initial supply, and anyone can trade the tokens anonymously.
+With Incognito, you’re in control of the initial supply, and anyone can trade the coins anonymously.

 - Trade IOU’s with your housemates.
 Let’s say you sign a 12-month lease with 3 friends, and you agree that everyone will do chores weekly.
 Issue a coin for the house, and give everyone tokens for completing chores.
 If you’re having a bad day, pay a roommate to do your chores for you.
-When the lease is up, split your security deposit based on who holds tokens.
+When the lease is up, split your security deposit based on who holds coins.

 Why is privacy important on blockchain?